 Clinical Science at the University of Michigan

-The clinical psychology program at the University of Michigan is committed to training clinical scientists who will pursue research careers that advance professional knowledge in the promotion of mental health and the assessment, prevention, and treatment of psychopathology and neurodevelopmental disorders.
+The clinical psychology program at the University of Michigan is committed to training clinical scientists who will pursue research careers that advance professional knowledge in the promotion of mental health and the assessment, prevention, and treatment of psychopathology.
 In general, the faculty view clinical practice as an applied science and aspire to contribute to the foundation of evidence that guides ethical and effective psychological services.
 To achieve these goals, our APA-accredited program offers rigorous training in psychopathology, cognitive and affective neuroscience, cultural processes, resilience and coping, interdisciplinary research methods, statistics, clinical and research ethics, and evidence-based assessment, prevention, and treatment interventions.

 Our program recognizes clinical training as a core component in the development of clinical scientists, and we believe that clinical competency facilitates and informs clinical science.
 Thus, we strive to provide excellent clinical training that integrates science and practice through prevention, assessment, case conceptualization, and intervention.
 Nevertheless, our programmatic commitment to a clinical science training model indicates that potential applicants who desire careers in clinical practice will not be well-served by our program.
 Our program is optimal for those who desire careers as clinical scientists and academicians.